bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>4.
 JS Chart.js</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<p>Chart.js is a popular JavaScript library for creating simple yet flexible charts .
-It supports various chart types and
+<p>Chart.js is a popular JavaScript library for creating simple yet flexible charts.
+It
-provides easy integration .
-With Chart. js, developers can create responsive and visually appealing charts.</p>
+supports various chart types and provides easy integration.
+With Chart.js, developers can create responsive and visually appealing charts.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Example - Creating a Bar Chart with Chart.js:</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->